 - Ice water can perk up wilted flowers.

 If you can’t pick edible flowers or get to a farmer’s market, there are several online shops that will ship them to you.
 If you’re in the US: Gourmet Sweet Botanicals, Marx Foods, and Melissa’s.
 If you’re in the UK: Greens of Devon.

-You can grow your own edible flowers!
+You can also grow your own edible flowers!
 I’ve found these seed packets to be very good.

 Alliums (leeks, chives, garlic) – Allium blossoms have a sweet onion to garlic flavor and can be used in a variety of ways, including sauces and salad garnishes.
 This Asparagus Chives recipe and this Chive Blossom Vinegar are interesting ways to use alliums.

 Basil – Basil flowers are aromatic and tangy.
 Typically, basil flowers are pinched off the basil plant and discarded, so the plant will produce more leaves.
 This herb flower pesto is a great showcase for basil flowers, or try them in this basil flower vinegar.

 Begonia – Begonias are vibrantly colored flowers with a citrus taste.
 They are most often used in salads, like this strawberry begonia salad.
 Warning: The flowers and stems contain oxalic acid and should not be consumed by individuals suffering from gout, kidney stones, or rheumatism. (source: What’s Cooking America)